InnuendoPi/MQTTDevice4/README.en.md

 ## 📚 Documentation

-A detailed MQTTDevice documentation is available on gitbook: [documentation](https://innuendopi.gitbook.io/mqttdevice32/)\
+A detailed MQTTDevice documentation is available on gitbook: [documentation](https://innuendopi.gitbook.io/mqttdevice32/)

-CraftBeerPi V4 documenation and support: [CraftBeerPi](https://openbrewing.gitbook.io/craftbeerpi4_support/)
+## 🗺️ Multilingual

+MQTTDevice supports different languages.
+Each language has its own language file.
+The language files in JSON format are stored in the folder data/language.

+_Supported the project and translate Brautomat into a new language or corrected existing language files!_

 ## 💠 Pin-Belegung